carbonblack/carbon-black-cloud-sdk-python/docs/alerts.rst

 Retrieving Alerts for Multiple Organizations
 --------------------------------------------

 By using the following example, you can retrieve alerts for multiple organizations.
+Ensure you have a profile created for each org in the cbc credential file.

 .. code-block:: python